JuhoKang/bigpicture-light/README.md

 > bigpicture-light provides a large playground to draw and chat with each other online.

 Consumer demand for contents are increasing.
-Traditionaly text, video, image sharing is the basic way for Social networking and sharing.
+Traditionally text, video, image sharing are the basic ways for Social networking and sharing.
 Big-picture project tries to find a way to share with other people with their own drawing.
 Drawing unique pictures together with different users across the net will create a new sense of Internet culture.

 ## Overview